Can Liverpool continue their perfect start to the Premier League season?

 Here, Goal takes a look at everything you need to know ahead of Saturday's meeting...

 Liverpool are still without Dejan Lovren, who is working his way back to fitness after an abdominal injury.
-The Croatian is expected to return to team training during the international break.
+The Croatian had hoped to be back in action this weekend, but now looks set for another month on the sidelines.
+Joe Gomez will continue in his absence.

 Alex Oxlade-Chamberlain and Rhian Brewster are long-term absentees.